Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves: Summary

 \section{Summary}

 The majority of core-collapse SNe are believed to leave PNSs as compact remnants, and some of them may turn out to be rapidly rotating and/or strongly magnetized.
 The PNS wind eventually becomes Poynting dominated, and their magnetic energy will be converted into the bulk kinetic energy.
 Given that free neutrons are entrained in the wind, inelastic $np$ collisions lead to pions that decay into neutrinos in the $0.1-10\,{\rm GeV}$ range.
-The neutrino energy at which $\varepsilon_\nu^2 dN_\nu/d\varepsilon_\nu$ peaks is insensitive to the PNS parameters and most of the neutrinos are emitted within the first $\sim 60$~s post-collapse.
+The neutrino energy at which $\varepsilon_\nu^2 dN_\nu/d\varepsilon_\nu$ peaks is insensitive to the PNS parameters and most of the neutrinos are emitted within the first $\sim 70$~s post-collapse.
 While we confirmed the scenario by MDT14, our results are more quantitative.
-Interestingly, we found that the time-integrated spectrum of quasithermal neutrinos has a power-law tail above the peak energy.
-This originates from the time evolution of the wind, and higher-energy neutrinos are produced at later times.
-The mechanism relies on bulk acceleration of the outflow but not on cosmic-ray acceleration.
+The mechanism considered in this work relies on bulk acceleration of the outflow but not on cosmic-ray acceleration.

-Our results pave the way to study the next Galactic supernova as a multienergy neutrino source from MeV to PeV energies.
+Our results pave the way to study the next Galactic SN as a multienergy neutrino source from MeV to PeV energies.
 Using the MeV thermal neutrino component from the CCSN would also be useful in removing parameter degeneracies.
 The MeV neutrinos contain information on $L_\nu$ from the neutrino cooling phase.
 This would allow us to separate $L_\nu$ from $f_{\rm op}$, $f_{\rm cen}$ and $\Gamma_n$ which are related to the magnetization.
 Detection of quasithermal GeV neutrinos is a strong indicator of relativistic neutron outflows.
 The next Galactic SN may give us an opportunity to study PNS parameters through quasithermal neutrinos.
 Rapidly rotating magnetars are particularly motivated by observations of SNe Ibc, including SNe Ibc-BL and SLSNe-I, in which nonthermal neutrinos with $E_\nu\gtrsim 1\,{\rm TeV}$ and accompanying electromagnetic emissions may also be expected \cite{Murase:2009pg,Kashiyama:2013ata,Murase:2017pfe}.
 Multienergy neutrino emission can help us understand the connection between SNe and GRBs.\\